veritrans/veritrans-ruby/README.md

 # Sample transactionStatus handling logic
 if transaction_status == "capture" && fraud_status == "challange"
   # TODO set transaction status on your databaase to 'challenge'
-else
-  if transaction_status == "capture" && fraud_status == "success"
+elsif transaction_status == "capture" && fraud_status == "success"
   # TODO set transaction status on your databaase to 'success'
-  else if transaction_status == "settlement"
+elsif transaction_status == "settlement"
   # TODO set transaction status on your databaase to 'success'
-         else if transaction_status == "deny"
+elsif transaction_status == "deny"
   # TODO you can ignore 'deny', because most of the time it allows payment retries
-            else if transaction_status == "cancel" || transaction_status == "expire"
+elsif transaction_status == "cancel" || transaction_status == "expire"
   # TODO set transaction status on your databaase to 'failure'
-                 else if transaction_status == "pending"
+elsif transaction_status == "pending"
   # Todo set transaction status on your databaase to 'pending' / waiting payment
-                      end
-                 end
-            end
-       end
-  end
 end
 ```